Rayato159/paper-plane-backend/README.md

 </ul>

 <h3>Test the API with Postman</h3>
-<p><strong>Postman collection and environment were in this repository. </strong>You just need to clone this repository and import a collection and a environment into the Postman.
+<p><strong>Postman collection and environment were in this repository. </strong>You just need to clone and import a collection and an environment into the Postman.
 Then have fun!
-<p>Don't be worry, all example were added.</p>
+<p>Don't be worry, all examples were added.</p>